ats-docker/linux/README.md

 ```
 > Reports and result files will be created in ***target/ats-output*** folder

-## Run in an ATS project with Maven
+## Run in local ATS project with Maven

 Open a PowerShell console and run the following command :